Rura-M/ai201-project1-wk1/planning.md

     D --> E[Generation<br>LLM answers using retrieved context]
 ---

 ## AI Tool Plan

-## AI Tool Plan

-For **document ingestion**, I will use ChatGPT to help design the loading process for my web page sources.
+For **document ingestion**, I will use Chatgpt to help design the loading process for my web page sources.
 I will give it my project requirements, source URLs, and Architecture section.
 I expect it to produce Python code that extracts readable article text from each web page.
 I will verify the output by checking that the documents are loaded correctly, that the text is not empty, and that each document keeps useful metadata such as source type, title, section, and URL.

-For **chunking**, I will use ChatGPT or GitHub Copilot to implement the `chunk_text()` function.
+For **chunking**, I will use Codex to implement the `chunk_text()` function.
 I will give it my Chunking Strategy section, including the plan to split web pages by headings and paragraphs with light overlap for long sections.
 I expect it to produce code that keeps related article paragraphs together while splitting long sections cleanly.
 I will verify this by printing sample chunks and making sure key information is not cut off awkwardly.

 For **embedding and vector storage**, I will use Codex to help set up `sentence-transformers` with the `all-MiniLM-L6-v2` embedding model and connect it to a vector store such as FAISS or Chroma.
 I will give it my Retrieval Approach section and Architecture diagram.
 I expect it to produce code that embeds each chunk, stores the embeddings, and saves metadata with each chunk.
 I will verify this by checking that the number of embeddings matches the number of chunks and that similarity search returns relevant results.

-For **retrieval**, I will use Codex or Copilot to implement the retrieval function using top-k = 3.
+For **retrieval**, I will use Codex to implement the retrieval function using top-k = 3.
 I will give it my Retrieval Approach section and Evaluation Plan.
 I expect it to produce a function that takes a user question, embeds it, retrieves the top 3 most relevant chunks, and returns those chunks with source information.
 I will verify this by running my five test questions and checking whether the retrieved chunks contain the expected answer.

 For **generation and evaluation**, I will use Codex to help write the prompt that instructs the language model to answer only using retrieved context.
 I will give it my Evaluation Plan and Anticipated Challenges section.
 I expect it to produce a prompt template that encourages accurate, grounded answers and source attribution.
 I will verify the output by comparing the generated answers to my expected answers and checking that the model does not invent information when the retrieved chunks are incomplete.